-- 3. Examples of any collective action by your business with other businesses / NGOs / government agencies / international partners / development institutions undertaken to address any of the environmental risks opportunities identified above: - Identified employees were sent to attend sustainability programs conducted externally. - The Company will be working to identify actions and timelines for implementing them for sustainability. - 4.
+- 3. Examples of any collective action by your business with other businesses / NGOs / government agencies / international partners / development institutions undertaken to address any of the environmental risks opportunities identified above: - Senior management personnel attended program by external technical experts - Identified employees were sent to attend sustainability programs conducted externally. - The Company has identified an external partner to study its operations from a sustainability perspective and is working to identify actions and timelines for implementing improvements towards sustainability. - 4.
 Details of any adverse orders in respect of any show cause / legal notices from CPCB / NGT / SPCB received during the year: